Until you make the unconscious conscious, it will direct your life and you will call it fate.Carl Jung

 By now you’re starting to see a pattern.
 I keep referring back to #1!

 Because coaching isn’t a regulated industry, it creates many down-stream impacts that you will want to consider, and approach is definitely one of them.

-If you go to an accountant or a nail technician or a psychologist, here in the US, there is a standardized approach, methodology or process that has to be followed based on the industry.
+If you go to an accountant, a nail technician, or a therapist, here in the US, there is a standardized approach, methodology, or process that has to be followed based on the industry.
 Otherwise, service providers can get fined or sued.

 In contrast, there is no such thing for coaches.

-Certified coaches from a reputable coaching school learn effective approaches, processes, and methodologies.
-Many of these approaches and tools are based on behavioral, cognitive and social science and positive psychology.
-Coaches will layer on their own techniques, other trainings, and intuition when working with clients.
+Certified coaches from a reputable coaching school learn effective, time-tested approaches, processes, and methodologies.
+Many of these approaches and tools are based on behavioral, cognitive, social science, and positive psychology.
+Coaches will layer on their own techniques, training, and intuition when working with clients.

 This isn’t necessarily bad if it’s an awesome approach.
 But it does open up the coaching experience to a lot of inconsistencies across different coaches.